 A few years ago, she was working full-time in personal finance but was looking for a change.
-Within 6 months of working as a virtual assistant, she was making $4,000 a month part-time while still having a job, and after 8 months she finally handed her notice and never looked back!
+Within 6 months of working as a virtual assistant, she made $4,000 a month part-time while still having a job, and after 8 months, she finally handed her notice and never looked back!

-I asked Gina to share with us how she created an awesome lifestyle business that has given her the opportunity to do what she loves!
+I asked Gina to share how she created an awesome lifestyle business that has allowed her to do what she loves!

 I was the sole breadwinner as my husband had quit his job the year before to become a SAHD to our newborn and 1 1/2 year old.

-Within 6 months I was making $4,000 per month as a virtual assistant and freelance writer and decided to put in my notice.
+Within 6 months, I made $4,000 per month as a virtual assistant and freelance writer and decided to put in my notice.
 I’ve been working online full-time since then and am still the sole income earner for our household.

 2. How long did it take you to quit your full-time job since becoming a VA?

 I started looking into this wonderful world of online business and VA work on April 15th, 2014.
 My last day of employment was around Christmas time of that same year!

 Technically I started my business in May 2014, which means I had put in my notice within 8 months of starting!